heliolinx/heliolinx/README.md

 BANDCOL 6
 OBSCODECOL 7
 ```
 However, in the very likely event that you have constructed your input detection catalog with additional useful data beyond the minimum required columns and/or with a different column order than the above, you will need to create a new column formatting file (using the above as a template) and supply it using the `-colformat` command line keyword.
+This is why we characterize the column formatting file as "Critical" in the table above -- meaning you can run without it, but that is not recommended.

-As previously discussed, the input image file and the output image file are both optional.
-When no input image file is supplied `make_tracklets` will construct one internally, which will be written out if an output image filename is provided, and discarded otherwise.
-We recommend always supplying a name for the output image file, since this file is easy to interpret and can be a helpful sanity check.
+As previously discussed, the input image file is optional.
+When no input image file is supplied `make_tracklets` will construct one internally, which will be written out for use by `heliolinc` and the post-processing programs.

-The names of the output pair file and the output paired detection file, though technically optional because of the default names describe above, should always be specified.
+The names of the output image file, and the output paired detection file, though technically optional because of the default names describe above, should always be specified.

+The only keyword that does not require an associated argument is the on/off flag "-forcerun".
+If the string "-forcerun" is in the argument list, `make_tracklets` will run in a mode that ignores all non-fatal errors.
+The errors to be ignored in this context have to do with missing information from the input detection catalog and the column formatting file.
+For example, `make_tracklets` will run with an input file that does not include the observatory code corresponding to each detection (it will assume they are all geocentric), but only if the -forcerun flag is set.
+Without -forcerun, `make_tracklets` will exit with an error message when it determines that the observatory codes are missing.

 #### Purpose and use of the other arguments ####